Ascendara/extension/README.md

 7. Enable the extension

 # How to use the extension
-#### Pin the extension for ease-of-use!
 1. Once you installed the extension, enable it
-2. Once a download starts you will get a prompt asking to open Ascendara
+2. When a download starts you will get a prompt asking to open Ascendara
+3. Toggle the box that always opens the application
-3. Click on the button that says "open in Ascendara"
+4. Click on the button that says "open in Ascendara"
-4. It will open a new tab and the download will start automatically

 ### Report any issues you find here or in the discord!